MithVert/P5/readme.md

 ## Acknowledgments

-* to my mentor Rygel Louv who kept helping me out
+* To my mentor Rygel Louv who kept helping me out
-* to Thierry Chappuis whose webinairs and answers were of great use
+* To Thierry Chappuis whose webinairs and answers were of great use
-* to Seb Declercq whose explanations were appreciated
+* To Seb Declercq whose explanations were appreciated